pwborthwick/projects/SlaterByStrings.md

     #excitions above 2 do not contribute
     if excites > 2 : return 0.0

-    #get pahse and excitations for 2,1 and 0
+    #get phase and excitations for 2,1 and 0
     theta = phase(da,db)
     jump = levels(da, db)
     if excites == 2: